Les Dagues Rituelles dans l'Ésotérisme-RELICS

 Ritual daggers in the Middle Ages and Renaissance

-During the Middle Ages and the Renaissance, ritual daggers and sacred knives continued to play an important role in various esoteric, mystical, and religious traditions.
+During the Middle Ages and the Renaissance, sacred knives continued to play an important role in various esoteric, mystical, and religious traditions.
 Here are some aspects related to the use of these objects during this period:

 Ceremonial Magic and Grimoires